 Hand tining or tining with a mechanically operated comb combined with the curing equipment specified in Article 1101.09 will be permitted where the specifications permit hand finishing or screeds, one lane construction up to 16 ft (5 m) wide, gaps, projects with a net length of 1/2 mile (800 m) or less, and where the production rate on any paving day will be less than 1,500 cu yd (1200 cu m) per day.
 A foot bridge shall be provided for the hand tining operation for all pavement over 12 ft (3.6 m) wide, unless it can be demonstrated that an alternate texturing operation produces satisfactory results.

+(2) Type B. Type B final finish shall be obtained by the use of a single artificial turf drag.
+The artificial turf shall conform and be operated according to the requirements for Type A finish, except this device shall be attached to a separate piece of equipment used expressly for the texturing operation.

+If the concrete is being placed by hand pouring and the slump is greater than 2.5 in.
+(63 mm), a broom finish may be applied transversely to the pavement centerline, in lieu of an artificial turf drag.
+The texturing operation shall be executed so that the surface is uniform in appearance and free from rough and porous spots, irregularities, and depressions.”

 80477